 Elizabeth Mack, Chair of the Firm-wide Environmental Section – Real Estate and Corporate and Managing Partner of the Firm's Dallas office, is a nationally known lawyer with significant experience in brownfield redevelopment, environmental compliance, and environmental litigation.
+Among other notable recognitions, she was recognized as Lawyer of the Year in Environmental Law in the 2022 edition of The Best Lawyers in America®.
 Elizabeth has a deep understanding of the practical implications associated with environmental issues, combining business savvy with legal, scientific, and technical knowledge.
 She works on such diverse federal issues as the Clean Air Act, Clean Water Act, CERCLA, Endangered Species Act, RCRA, TSCA, NEPA, Safe Drinking Water Act, and state voluntary clean-up, corrective action, and enforcement actions across the country.

 Elizabeth is also a member of the Firm's Board of Directors.
 Additionally, she is a past Chair of the Litigation Section of the State Bar of Texas and serves on the Executive Committee of the Harvard Alumni Real Estate Board.